How to Disagree Without Dehumanizing

 The Usefulness Trap

-"To be useful, serve," Saint Josemaria wrote.
+"To be of service, serve," Saint Josemaria wrote.
 What does that mean for Christians who want to make a difference in the world?
 How do we avoid the danger of perfectionism?